awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 Your account determines the Regions that are available to you\.
 + An AWS account provides multiple Regions so that you can launch Amazon EC2 instances in locations that meet your requirements\.
 For example, you might want to launch instances in Europe to be closer to your European customers or to meet legal requirements\.
 + An AWS GovCloud \(US\-West\) account provides access to the AWS GovCloud \(US\-West\) Region and the AWS GovCloud \(US\-East\) Region\.
 For more information, see [AWS GovCloud \(US\)](https://aws.amazon.com/govcloud-us/)\.
 + An Amazon AWS \(China\) account provides access to the Beijing and Ningxia Regions only\.
-For more information, see [AWS in China](https://www.amazonaws.cn/about-aws/china/)\.
+For more information, see [Amazon Web Services in China](https://www.amazonaws.cn/about-aws/china/)\.

 The following table lists the Regions provided by an AWS account\.
 You can't describe or access additional Regions from an AWS account, such as AWS GovCloud \(US\) Region or the China Regions\.
 To use a Region introduced after March 20, 2019, you must enable the Region\.
 For more information, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.

-For information about available Wavelength Zones, see [Available Wavelength Zones](https://docs.aws.amazon.com/wavelength/latest/developerguide/wavelength-quotas.html#concepts-available-zones) in the *AWS Wavelength Developer Guide*\.
-For information about available Local Zones, see [Available Local Zones](#local-zones-available)\.

 | Code | Name | Opt\-in Status |